PetmeetlyPetmeetly

 ~10 ng/mL

-Your vet draws blood starting around day 6 and every 2 to 3 days.
-Cost runs $50 to $150 per draw, with 2 or 3 draws per cycle being typical.
+Start draws around day 6 and repeat every 2 to 3 days.
+Each draw runs $50 to $150; most cycles need 2 or 3.

 Retirement.
-Most parent-club guidance for working and herding breeds is to retire females after 4 to 5 litters, or after age 7, or after one difficult whelping, whichever happens first.
-German Shepherds are deep-chested, and pregnancy strain compounds across litters.
-The same timing logic applies to every breed; for a cross-breed reference, see our dog breeding hub.
+Most parent-club guidance caps lifetime litters at 4 to 5 and retires by age 7, or after one difficult whelping.
+GSDs are deep-chested, and pregnancy strain compounds across litters.
+For wider retirement guidance, see our dog breeding hub.

 Find a stud dog